Near Term Account Balance Forecast II (alternate to previously shared template)

 At the top, you enter the Year and Month you want to start tracking…

-In the Transaction Setup section, choose first expected date, frequency of transaction, which categories you want to track, and estimated amount of next transaction.
+In the Transaction Setup section, choose first expected date, end date, frequency of transaction, which categories you want to track, and estimated amount of next transaction.
 You do not need to put negative number for estimated expenses.
 The sheet handles that by knowing if the category is an income or expense.

 As transactions come in, check the box for that month.
 This will remove it from the balance forecast above.

-One use case for this would be- you want to know what your account balance will be if you make a larger payment than your monthly payment for a month (or more).
+One use case for this would be that you want to know what your account balance will be if you make a larger payment than your monthly payment for a month (or more).
 You can now keep the “monthly” payment in the sheet and simply add a One-Time amount with the same category and it will include both entries in your account balance forecast.

 Permissions